hepsycode/S2G-MAS-SR-for-ASE-Conf/01 - Search String Evaluation/README.md

 ## Files

-- `Metrics.ipynb` → Implementations of similarity and IR metrics
+- `Metrics.ipynb`: Implementations of similarity and IR metrics
-- `Sustainability.ipynb` → Implementations of sustainability metrics
+- `Sustainability.ipynb`: Implementations of sustainability metrics
-- `00 - Metrics Results/` → Folder where experiment similarity and IR metrics results are stored
+- `00 - Metrics Results/`: Folder where experiment similarity and IR metrics results are stored
-- `01 - Sustainability/` → Folder where experiment similarity and IR metrics results are stored
+- `01 - Sustainability/`: Folder where experiment similarity and IR metrics results are stored

 ## Metrics Implemented